 What is broken heart syndrome?

 Most people think of a “broken heart” as an expression used when suffering a physically or emotionally stressful event.
 However, did you know that emotional heartbreak can cause cardiac complications?
 Yes, the results of breaking up with a significant other or losing a loved one can cause cardiovascular issues through an illness known as broken heart syndrome.

-Broken heart syndrome, also known as acute stress-induced cardiomyopathy or takotsubo cardiomyopathy, is a temporary heart condition that can be brought on by stressful situations, a serious physical illness or surgery.
+Broken heart syndrome, also known as stress-induced cardiomyopathy or Takotsubo cardiomyopathy, is a temporary heart condition that is caused by severe emotional or physical stress like a serious physical illness, surgery or death of a loved one.
 Although both men and women can develop broken heart syndrome, women are more likely to experience it.

-Broken heart syndrome’s most frequent symptom is sudden, intense chest pain.
-Symptoms also include shortness of breath and chest pain, which occur as a result of the traumatic event.
-Patients with broken heart syndrome can experience a temporary disruption of the heart’s normal pumping function.
+Broken heart syndrome’s most frequent symptom is sudden, intense chest pain, which may mimic a heart attack.
+Other symptoms of broken heart may include shortness of breath, palpitations and weakness.
+People with broken heart syndrome can experience a temporary disruption of the heart’s normal pumping function.
 However, the remainder of the heart functions normally or with more forceful contractions.